ceddlyburge/dijkstra-ish/readme.md

 However, the most important reason is that the RoutePermutations class is already coupled to RouteCandidate.distance and RouteExtension is already coupled to RouteCandidate.
 This means that from the point of the RoutePermutations class, RouteExtension cannot swap the RouteCandidate class for something else, and that RouteCandidate.distance cannot be removed without breaking the encapsulation.

 Implementing route_candidate_distance would allow RouteExtension to implement caching or something similar, but there is no need to do this as the call is so simple.
-RouteCandidate.distance is more complicated, and could potentially benefit from caching or a change in the algorithm, and this is already possible with the original design.
+RouteCandidate.distance is more complicated, and could potentially benefit from caching or a change in the algorithm, and this is already encapsulated in the original design.

 Overall, I don't see any meaningful increase in encapsulation by making this change.